andreglock/WDclasses/classes/test.md

-# Basic digital literacy 11.01.2020
+# Basic digital literacy

-Windows and Linux terminals are very different.
+11.01.2020Windows and Linux terminals are very different.
 Mac and Linux terminals are very similar.
 ## TerminalThe terminal is sometimes called
  - console
  - shell